daisyllama/callie/README.md

 ## Notes

-- Macro goals currently persist in Streamlit session state (not saved to Airtable yet).
+- Macro goals are loaded from Airtable `Goals` into session state at startup, then persisted back to Airtable on save.
 - Quick-add preset macros map to calories, protein, and carbs; fat/cholesterol stay blank unless manually entered.